doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

         echo "Yes we are the same!";
     }

-Sometimes you want to clear the identity map of an DocumentManager to start over.
-We use this regularly in our unit tests to enforce loading objects from the repository again instead of serving them from the identity map.
+Sometimes you want to clear the identity map of a ``DocumentManager`` to start over.
+We use this regularly in our unit tests to enforce loading documents from the repository again instead of serving them from the identity map.
 You can call ``DocumentManager::clear()`` to achieve this result.